NguyenHoaiNam/Generate-new-configuration-Openstack/specs/generate-new-configuration.rst

 ===================

 When users upgrade their OpenStack system to new release.
 Users have to update a new configuration for new release, so it takes a lot of time and makes users difficult sometime.

 Scenario:
 =========

-Imagine, this feature is implemented to oslo.conf.
+Imagine, this feature is implemented to `oslo.config`.
 Users can run this feature on old release to generate new configuration for new release and the configuration will be able to use for new enviroment.

                                namespace file
                                      +